FABIEN-T/HRnet/Readme.md

 ### 3/ Install the dependencies :

 In the terminal, run the command : `yarn dev`

 To view the app, click with the control key pressed on the Local link: http://127.0.0.1:51xx/

 NB : This app use `vite` as toolbox.

 ### 4/ Build and Preview :

-In the terminal, run the command :
+In the terminal, run the commands :

 `yarn build`